 Do you know one of the very best things you can do for children?

 Read to them.
 It’s one of the greatest gifts you can give children.
-The sound of a parent’s voice, the experience of sitting in your lap and turning the page, the joy of reading a book together, is one of the most magical, greatest gifts you can give your child.
-So here are my ten tips for reading aloud.
+The sound of your voice, the experience of sitting in your lap, the excitement of turning the page together—reading a book together is one of the most magical, greatest gifts you can give a child.
+Here are my ten tips for reading aloud.

 Tip 1: It all begins with the right story.
 We need to think about what books we’re reading.
 Think seriously about choosing the most excellent books.
 I think the best books are living books—books that tell the truth (whether the story is factual or not), books that have heart, books that set your imagination on fire.
-(For some suggestions check out my Top Ten Read Aloud Book Picks.)
+(For some suggestions, check out my Favourite Read-Alouds.)

 Tip 2: We don’t need to use silly voices or funny faces to engage children—anymore than we do for adults.
 Children don’t need that from us.
 What children need from us is to be taken seriously.
 What does taking children seriously look like?
 It means choosing living books (see Tip 1).
 So unless there is a character in the story that calls for a silly voice, just use your normal voice and let the story shine.

 Tip 3: Preview the book.
 Read a book by yourself first so you know how to read it to a child.
 We need to be prepared.
 Even David Suchet, who brilliantly narrated The Jesus Storybook Bible Audio Book, prepares before he reads a text.
 If even he needs to, we all do.